 The South Loop’s many charms draw in an affluent population of about 33,381 with a median household income of $68,944.
 Average household size is 1.8, reflecting the high population of students and singles.
 People tend to rent their homes here more often than owning.
 More than 30% of households are families, of which almost half have children under 18.
 Over 80% of these families send their K-12 children to private schools.

 The South Loop was formerly a “vice” area, known for its many brothels, bars, and burlesque theatres.

 The Chicago Auto Show is the nation’s largest and hosted every February at the South Loop’s McCormick Place.
 For a unique date night, check out the Adler Planetarium’s ‘After Dark’ offering every third Thursday of the month for an adults only museum experience with monthly themes.

 We make sure to refresh our rental listings every hour in order to provide you with the newest and most up-to-date inventory available on the market.

-At least 43.37% of those living in this county rents their homes.
-Most residents will commute to work by car with an average commute time of 32.6 minutes.
+At least 43.37% of those living in this county are renting their homes.
+Most residents will commute to work by car with an average commute time of 33 minutes.

 Geographically, Cook County, Illinois is a part of the Chicago, IL - IN Urban Area.
-This county is currently home to 8,672,319 residents, or 3,153,810 households with a median income of $63,064. the Chicago, IL - IN Urban Area residents have a median age of 36.6 and 36.73% are currently renting their homes in the area.
+This county is currently home to 8,672,319 residents, or 3,153,810 households with a median income of $63,064.
+Residents in the Chicago, IL - IN Urban Area have a median age of 37 and 36.73% are currently renting their homes in the area.